 ETHICAL FASHION – MY STORY

-One day I inherited my grandmother’s fur coats – for her and her time, a symbol of wealth and elegance.
-I stared at them.
+The day I inherited my grandmother’s fur coats - for her and her time, a symbol of wealth and elegance - I stared at them.
 I did not want to wear them, but nor did I want to throw them away.
 I opposed the cruelty to produce these coats.
 But getting rid of them was not appealing either – It would have meant destroying and disrespecting the animals a second time.
-So, I ripped them apart; I added the pieces to the bags I was designing; and consciously, I created luxurious totes, pouches and clutches by up-cycling.
+So, I ripped them apart; I added the pieces to the bags I was designing; and consciously, created luxurious totes, pouches and clutches by up-cycling.

-I invest into two ideas: to protect our resources and to invest into a circular economy – ideas that are growing fast across all industries.
-To me, it is having the ethics to respect our environment and the people who produce the clothes, and the ethics to stop wasting textile.
+I invest in two ideas: to protect our resources and to invest into a circular economy – ideas that are growing fast across all industries.
+To me, it is having the ethics to respect our environment and the people who produce the clothes, and the ethics to stop wasting textiles.

 For my bags, I need many elements.
 I purchased vintage fur coats from the internet.
-I scout in wholesale leather stores the already produce hides.
+I scout in wholesale leather stores that already produce hides.
 I investigate as much as I can on their origins.
-But whiteout traceability regulation if it quite hard for a small company.
+But whiteout traceability regulation makes it quite hard for a small company.